klenert17/Engineering_4_Notebook/README.md

 #### Assignment description

-For this assignment we had to wire up an accelerometer that returns acceleration values for the x, y, and z axes to the serial monito.r
+For this assignment we had to wire up an accelerometer that returns acceleration values for the x, y, and z axes to the serial monitor

 #### Evidence